SEP 05 2023 Resources Ebook

 For example, imagine a manufacturing company that’s launching eco-friendly products.
 Your procurement team crafts a yearly plan focused on sustainable packaging.
 You then work with the business unit to find eco-friendly suppliers, adjust metrics to include environmental impact, and ensure packaging aligns with the unit’s goals.
 This partnership leads to eco-conscious and cost-effective packaging, contributing to the unit’s success.

-By aligning procurement metrics with the unique goals of each department, you can work hand in hand, ensuring your choices and investments drive success for the entire organization.
+By aligning metrics with the unique goals of each department, you can work hand in hand, ensuring your choices and investments drive success for the entire organization.

 Ready to Learn More?